LSS-USP/smart-city-platform-experiments/journal/README.md

 and [enable billing](https://support.google.com/cloud/answer/6293499?hl=pt-br#enable-billing)
 for it.

+You must also increase the quota assigned for your project to create load balacers.
+By default, GKE will allocate a number of "In-use IP addresses" equal to the number of VMs in your cluster.
+However, you will need to expose the InterSCity through Kong service for testing and experiments.

 * Perform the following steps to install gcloud SDK:
 ```sh
 # Create an environment variable for the correct distribution